thisisleobro/docker-flow-launcher-plugin/README.md

 An empty query gives you the options to select either images or containers
 - containers get you list of containers.
 Running ones show the default logo image while inacive ones show a grayscale logo
-- images get you get a list of downloaded images with related information
+- images get you get a list of downloaded images with related information If docker is not running you have the option to try launching Dockers Desktop

 ### Demo
 https://github.com/user-attachments/assets/a1040d6d-de0a-4650-b24b-69653f8bf4e1